tytydraco/yessleep/out/Hell_wasnt_real_Not_until_recently_Ive_been_there_and_theyve_given_me_permission_to_tell_you_about_it_Part_1.md

 I felt his lips touch the tip of my ear as he spoke.

 *“Oh, Tim, no, you’re not dead.
 Think about what you’ve done.
 Consider the magnitude of your depravity.
 The profound extent of your sordid nature.
-Do you really think you’ve earned the luxury of death?*
+Do you really think you’ve earned the luxury of death?”*

 I didn’t dare look.
 I stayed still.
 Played possum.
 Pretended I was dead.
 Figured I’d pretend until it finally came true.